 You can also assign each block its own metadata so it is easily discoverable and you can then start to map how it performs.

 Essentially, modular content is another name for content re-use.
 When you modularize your actual message, you can start to map your content to your audiences.

 But there is an extra dimension to modular content, as Lucy Collins, a product manager at Brightspot explains.

 She says: "The building blocks analogy is good at showing how content can be broken down into smaller pieces, but it only goes so far.
 Beyond building blocks, modular content is inherently reusable."

 "You can only really use an individual Lego block in one construction at a time, if you want to use the Lego block in another masterpiece you have to tear down what you had built before.
 But modular content lets you reuse the same component."

 For organizations both big and small, it's difficult to communicate consistently with different customer segments in various channels.
 Throw in the issue of translating into different languages and the challenge becomes more difficult and time consuming.
 Modular content creates the opportunity to create tailored content experiences from reusable modular elements that are configurable based on where and how they get used.

-GlaxoSmithKline uses a global-to-local strategy and content is created at a global level before it is localized for each individual market.
+Many companies rely on a global-to-local strategy, where content is created at a global level before it is localized for each individual market.
 But there are problems to overcome.

-Lynn Hopkins, Principal Architect at GlaxoSmithKline says: "What we found was that we were bottlenecked in the global-to-local process and bogged down by repeatedly creating the same messaging in content pieces, but for different channels.
-So, it kind of stifled the process and made it difficult.”
+Content can often get bottlenecked in the global-to-local process and bogged down by repeatedly creating the same messaging in content pieces, but for different channels.

 - Modular content is essentially content re-use.
 Develop a trusted library of components and text to use whenever and wherever you need